tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/Required-Installs.md

 After you [install the Example Code and Projects](#install-example-code-and-projects):

 ```
-cd OSCON/2015/JSON-at-Work-Schema-Search-and-Transform
+cd presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform
 ```

-From here, you'll see the `examples` and `projects` directories.
+From here, you'll see the following directories:
+* `slides` has the PDF of the slides.
+* `examples` has all the code listings in the slides.
+* `projects` has the problem descriptions for projects that you can work on.
+This includes the solutions, too.